Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Magnesium Glycinate?

-The blood pressure data is strong.
-Reviews of over 30 trials show magnesium at roughly 350-400mg/day consistently reduces blood pressure by about 2/2 mmHg.
-Not dramatic, but clinically meaningful for borderline hypertension.
-For sleep, studies show 500mg daily significantly improves sleep quality and melatonin levels in older adults with insomnia.
-The anxiety evidence is weaker and less consistent.
+The blood pressure evidence is the strongest of the bunch.
+Pooling more than 30 trials, magnesium at roughly 350-400mg/day consistently lowers blood pressure by about 2/2 mmHg.
+That is not a dramatic drop, but it is meaningful if you are sitting in borderline-hypertension territory.
+For sleep, studies of 500mg daily show better sleep quality and higher melatonin in older adults with insomnia.
+The anxiety evidence is the shakiest of the three - weaker and less consistent, so treat it as promising rather than proven.

-If you want the calming and sleep benefits, glycinate is the right form.
-If you want a laxative effect or just the cheapest option, citrate or oxide work.
-For sleep, anxiety, and muscle relaxation, glycinate has the evidence.
+Bottom line on the form: if you want the calming and sleep side of magnesium, glycinate is the one with the evidence behind it.
+If what you actually want is a laxative effect, or just the cheapest possible pill, citrate or oxide do that job.
+But for sleep, anxiety, and muscle relaxation, reach for the glycinate.

 Does It Work?
 The Evidence